HydraulicRobert/NotificationAPI/README.md

 -navigate to the location of the jar, which gets added as"build/libs/notification...snapshot.jar" after running gradle build

--either start the server to create an empty ini file using "java -jar appname.jar"
+-either start the server to create an empty ini file using "java -jar notification...snapshot.jar"

--or start it with the -c startcommand to use the server's inbuilt ini configuration, like "java -jar appname.jar -c"
+-or start it with the -c startcommand to use the server's inbuilt ini configuration, like "java -jar notification...snapshot.jar -c"

--then add a user using "java -jar appname.jar -a username password
+-then add a user using "java -jar notification...snapshot.jar -a username password"

+IMPORTANT: notification...snapshot.jar is not the exact name. it will change depending on the programming progress
 ```

 ## Endpoints